-Standard d What this means?
+Standard What this means?
 What this might mean in practice?
-Linked standards Criteria 3 isational Practice and providers / support agencies / helplines and be confident in signposting and making referrals to them in a manner that is relevant, timely and appropriate.
-Where appropriate and to develop knowledge and d Service Delivery - Record of referrals made and received. relationships with other providers, relevant personnel should avail of relevant opportunities to participate in multi- disciplinary and interagency opportunities for working together.
+Linked standards Criteria 3 Organi isational Practice and d Service Delivery / or signpost where appropriate.
+Relevant personnel should be aware of other providers / support agencies / helplines and be confident in signposting and making referrals to them in a manner that is relevant, timely and appropriate.
+Where appropriate and to develop knowledge and relationships with other providers, relevant personnel should avail of relevant opportunities to participate in multidisciplinary and interagency opportunities for working together.
+Evidence of referrals / signposting that have been made to helplines, substance misuse interventions and other services.
+Case studies / feedback from service users / partners / other agencies.
+Record of referrals made and received.
+Evidence of attendance at relevant multiagency / interagency events / meetings.
+Evidence of multi-agency / interagency working arrangements/partnerships/involvement.